 Should you contract or go full-time?
 That’s a question a lot of American workers are asking right now, especially with historically high unemployment rates that are expected to keep climbing.
 Contract work is an appealing option for people looking to make some extra money outside of traditional full-time employment arrangements.
 While this unemployment has caused huge job losses in industries like Leisure and Hospitality, skilled workers still have job options.

-More employers are turning to contracting as a way to staff up during fluctuating markets or to help with large one-time projects.
-Employers that are trying to figure out if contracting is better than hiring full-time will need to know the types of legal options available beyond full- or part-time employment.
+More employers are turning to contract roles as a way to stay flexible during market fluctuations or to help with large one-time projects.
+Contract workers also tend to be more experienced with working remotely, an important consideration for businesses that have had to shift their workforce into an out-of-office arrangement.
+Employers trying to figure out if contracting is better than hiring full-time need to know the types of legal options available beyond full- or part-time employment.
 What are the benefits of having contract workers on the team?

 Employees wondering if contract work is right for them should carefully consider their personal work and financial requirements.
 What are the ins and outs of contracting over full-time employment?

 57 million Americans, or about one in three workers, freelanced in 2019.
 Contractors positioned to take remote work on short notice may find themselves in demand in the coming months, as businesses navigate the tricky waters of bringing employees back into the office, while hedging risk with fewer full time hires.
 On the other hand, pandemic-related layoffs have flooded the market with skilled workers, increasing competition between contractors jockeying for limited positions.
 This environment necessitates new approaches to finding and hiring talent.
 That’s why many recruiters are partnering with staffing firms that offer a variety of flexible contract arrangements to attract a broader pool of candidates.

 The pace of business has changed.
 Workers want more flexibility while employers need on-demand experts to respond to market shifts.